UnknownWebPT/Bizfum-Stealer/README.md

 - Potential development of a Telegram-based botnet without requiring constant connectivity or request spamming.

 ## Repository Structure
 The repository includes both DLL and EXE versions of the malware.
-This allows for use with a **Reflective DLL Loader**.
+This allows for use of for example a *Reflective DLL Loader*.
 Both versions have been tested on Windows 10 and Windows 11.

 Additionally, a version with debug information is available that does not connect anywhere.
 The version without debug information will send data and function correctly if set up properly.